CMPUT301W20T03/OnTime/README.md

 ## General info
 <img width="150" height="150" alt = "APP icon" src="https://github.com/CMPUT301W20T03/OnTime/blob/master/doc/Screenshots/768c7a7248db284e3dbfb169aee0461.jpg"/>

-1. Before login,users should sign up with their user name, email, phone number and password, also clear their identity as a rider or driver.
+1. Before login, users should sign up with their user name, email, phone number and password, also clear their identity as a rider or driver.

 2. In rider map client, riders can view their detail informations such as personal profile and current request through the hamburger button on the left top of the screen.